frederic-perez/AmE-dictionary/dictionary.md

 __adjourne__ _v_ _The trip was adjourned to Feb.
 1._
 __adjudicator__
 __adjunct__ _Adjunct professors._
-__admonition__ _n_ :four: Bringing a skateboard to school is a great way to get an admonition from a teacher not to ride it down the halls.
+__admonition__ _n_ :five: Bringing a skateboard to school is a great way to get an admonition from a teacher not to ride it down the halls.
 An admonition is advice with a hint of scolding, a warning not to do something.
 __adoring__
 __adroit__
 __adulation__